Avoiding Bear Encounters

 Invasive PlantsFor information on invasive plants please explore the website of the Connecticut Invasive Plant Working Group.
-And here is an excellent video about garlic mustard.

 Be on the lookout for a noxious plant, Giant Hogweed.
 This PDF brochure provides more information and will help you distinguish it from other benign plants.

 Home | News | Our Mission | History | Preserves | Mine Hill | Stewardship | Nature Notes | Ways to Give | Email Us

 Copyright © 2005-2017 Roxbury Land Trust.
 All rights reserved.